Cloud Dataproc supports both a single "global" endpoint and "regional"

 europe-west1, to isolate resources (including VM instances and Cloud Storage) and metadata storage locations utilized by Cloud Dataproc within the user-specified region.
 This is made possible because the underlying infrastructure for Cloud Dataproc, including its control plane, is deployed in each region.
 This region parameter corresponds to the

 /regions/<region> segment of the Cloud Dataproc resource URIs being referenced.

 Unless specified, Cloud Dataproc will default to the "global" region.
-The "global" region is a special multi-region namespace which is capable of interacting with Cloud Dataproc resources across all Compute Engine zones globally.
+The "global" region is a special multi-region namespace which is capable of interacting with Cloud Dataproc resources in any user-specified Compute Engine zone.